openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Fetching Presentation Definitions by Reference

 In many instances the referenced server will be operated by a known federation or other trusted operator, and the URL's domain name will already be widely known.
 OPs (including SIOPs) using this URI can mitigate request forgeries by having a pre-configured set of trusted domain names and only fetching presentation_definitions from these sources.
-In addition, the presentation definitions could be signed by a trusted authority, such as the ICO or federation operator.
+In addition, the Presentation Definitions could be signed by a trusted authority, such as the ICO or federation operator.

 ## User Authentication using Verifiable Credentials